Mark’s Trains and Wickness Models (MarWick)

 Soundscape projects for ESU LokSound v4 decoders – now with RealDrive

-Explore Wickness Soundscape with RealDrive On ESU Loksound Decoders – More RealDrive versions being added regularly, browse the Soundscape Decoders link below to find them
+Explore MarWick Soundscape with RealDrive On ESU Loksound V4 Decoders – More RealDrive versions being upgraded regularly, browse the Soundscape Decoders link below to find them

-Wickness Soundscape with RealDrive raises the bar to a much higher level than previously available in LokSound technology.
-These sound projects have been developed by Wickness Models and Mark’s Trains in great detail to be more throttle and volume responsive through the range of 128 speed steps than other currently available sound projects, and with RealDrive features to give the user a much more prototypical user experience; putting the user in the driving seat.
+MarWick Soundscape with RealDrive raises the bar to a much higher level than previously available in LokSound technology.
+These sound projects have been developed by Mark’s Trains and Wickness Models (MarWick) in great detail to be more throttle and volume responsive through the range of 128 speed steps than other currently available sound projects, and with RealDrive features to give the user a much more prototypical user experience; putting the user in the driving seat.

-The Wickness Soundscape system has been developed to be used on any DCC system although we do not recommend Hornby Select or Bachmann EZ Command due to limited function options.
+The MarWick Soundscape system has been developed to be used on any DCC system although we do not recommend Hornby Select or Bachmann EZ Command due to limited function options.

 One of the many new features of RealDrive is active braking; where you can back off the throttle to speed step 1 and let the locomotive gradually coast to a crawl, with a full brake application available at speed step 0.
 You can also bring the train to a rapid stop from any speed by backing off to speed step 0, this bypasses any momentum effect and stops the train in a set distance.
-To remove this feature simply change CV254 to 0 and reduce deceleration CV4 to 68, this will give you traditional throttle control.
-The other exciting features included in RealDrive are described below.
+To remove this feature simply change CV254 to 0 and reduce deceleration CV4 to 68, this will give you traditional throttle control as set in previous projects.

 Multi start is now available on some projects with the use of F1 instead of using another function key; a warm start works as normal by selecting F1.
 Switching F1 on, then off again (within 1 sec) and finally back on again (within 1 sec) will activate the cold start engine sound.